baidu-adu/cpp-primer-digest/README.md

     than writing it.
 2. Avoid surprising or dangerous constructs.

-    Black magics may look awesome, but tends to increase the risk of bugs and incorrectness (not only when you are developing it, but also when you or someone else is maintaining it).
+    Black magics may look awesome, but they tend to increase the risk of bugs and incorrectness (not only when you are developing it, but also when you or someone else is maintaining it).
 "Don't be clever".
 3. Be **consistent** (with existing code).